nfroidure/swagger-http-router/ARCHITECTURE.md

- Then the router (`httpRouter`) deal with that request to test which handler need to be run by conparing the method/path couple with the Swagger/OpenAPI operations declarations.
+ Then the router (`httpRouter`) deal with that request to test which handler need to be run by comparing the method/path couple with the Swagger/OpenAPI operations declarations.